axwli/git-essential-training-5988161/gitStatusDemo.md

-this is content

-this is an extra line

-This is a new line, specifically for git message
+This is a better change!